Cold Brew vs. Iced Coffee

 Grind size

-To make the best cold brew, you want a coarse ground coffee (just like what you’d use for Cafetiere).
+To make the best cold brew, you want a coarse ground coffee (just like what you’d use in cafetiere).
 You’ll find most coffee shops (like ours) using coarsely ground coffee for their cold brews.

-While the grind size for iced coffee depends entirely on your brewing device: fine for espresso, medium for aeropress or other filters etc.
+However, the grind size for iced coffee depends entirely on your brewing device: fine grind for espresso machines, medium for V60/aeropress or other filter methods etc.

 Flavour